 Emmett Till, the opera, was inspired by a tragic event in our nation’s history.
 In 1955, fourteen year-old African-American Emmett Till was lynched for allegedly “wolf-whistling” at a white woman in the Mississippi Delta.
 Kidnapped at midnight from his uncle’s home, tortured, murdered, thrown in the river, Emmett Till’s body caught on a log and was discovered.
 His Uncle Mose Wright broke the Delta code and became the first black man to identify white murderers in the armed Klan dominated courtroom.
 The killers were acquitted.
 Emmett’s mother, Mamie Till, transformed from private to activist citizen, insisted on an open casket to show the world what they had done to her son.
 She thereby imprinted the image of his destroyed face and head throughout the world.
 In the opera white teacher Roanne Taylor, the one invented character, is haunted by Emmett’s screams for mercy which drives her to confront her own silence and responsibility.
 Set mid August to mid September 1955, the action flows from Chicago to the Mississippi Delta, across and inside of time.
 The opera Emmett Till represents our nation’s on-going quest for justice with profound contemporary resonance.

-To hear two mp3 recorded scenes with libretto, please go to my website: www.ClareCoss.com
+To listen to two mp3 recorded scenes with libretto, please go to my website: www.ClareCoss.com

 A first Sing-Through of the piano vocal score took place October 2016, beautifully cast by Robert Anthony Mack, General Director, Opera Noire of New York.
-The revised piano vocal score will have a Sing-Through on March 6, 2018 with the same splendid cast.
-This Sing-Through will be followed by in-house workshop sessions, Composer Mary Watkins then orchestrates the score for 18 instruments.
-The final stage will be rehearsal and production in 2019 - 2020, presented by The Harlem Lyric Theater & Opera Co.
+The project was then invited to be in development with The Harlem Lyric Theater & Opera Co., Gregory Hopkins, Artistic Director.
+The revised piano vocal score had a Sing-Through on March 6, 2018 with the same splendid cast.
+This Sing-Through was followed by in-house workshop sessions, funded by a seed grant from the Ford Foundation.
+The Third Sing-Through will take place Fall 2018 to hear the newly revised score.
+Once the music is set, composer Mary Watkins will orchestrate the score for 18 instruments.
+The final stage will be rehearsal and production in 2019, presented by The Harlem Lyric Theater & Opera Co.

 Our fund raising drive continues through individual donations, foundations, funds, corporations, and crowdfunding..
-At this point, individual donations and seed grants from the Eastman Fund and Ford Foundation have supported Emmett Till.
+At this point, individual donations, two grants from the Eastman Fund,and one seed grant from the Ford Foundation have supported Emmett Till through the development process.